camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 #### Show instance count

-Displays the total instance count on the right-hand side of the visualization.
-If you save the report while this option is enabled, the number will also be shown on any Dashboard this report is added to and when the report is shared.
+Displays the total instance count on the right side of the visualization.
+If you save the report while this option is enabled, the number will also be shown on any dashboard this report is added to and when the report is shared.

 #### Hide, show, and reorder table columns